JorisZonowatnik/agrometeoR/README.md

 ## Features

+### Main functionalities

-* query the agromet DB using an API
+* Query the agromet DB using the AGROMET API
-* spatialize an hourly our daily (soon) dataset using a specified learner and output a geojson file
+* Spatialize hourly our daily (soon) dataset using a specified learner
+* Export your spatialized data to various formats (csv, json, geojson)
-* conduct benchmark experiment to compare and rank various learners, hyperparameters and features (explanatory variables) according to your desired performance metrics
+* Conduct benchmark experiment to compare and rank various learners, hyperparameters and features (explanatory variables) according to your desired performance metrics
-* quickly create an interactive leaflet map for data vizualization (soon)
+* Quickly create an interactive leaflet map for data vizualization (soon)
+* Compare stations 2 by 2 using a [blandAltman analysis](https://pokyah.github.io/AWS-Humain-comparison/reporting/Humain-SC-presentation.html#/a-potential-explanation-station-design)
-* an interactive tutorial about R as a GIS
+* Interactive tutorial about the use of R as a GIS

-## target variables
+## Datasets

+The package is provided with multiple datasets required to build the explanatory variables used for weather param predictions.

 The target weather parameter values at the stations are